ubccpsc/classy/docs/instructor/autograde.md

 - [ ] Dockerfile is named `Dockerfile` and placed in root directory of repository by default or customized with [Build Syntax Suffix](https://docs.docker.com/engine/reference/commandline/build/)
 - [ ] Your Dockerfile and assets are stored in Git repository:
-  - Git repository is publicly accessible to be cloned by Classy
+  - Git repository is publicly accessible to be cloned by Classy OR
   - Git repository is privately accessible and a Github token has been given to technical staff to be added to the Classy environmental configuration file.
 - [ ] If sharing a Classy instance with instructors, the other instructors can also use the same Github token to setup their AutoGrade containers**.